RubieLabs/Assets/README.md

 - [RubieDrive](#rubiedrive)

 ## [Rubie Icons (rubie_*)](https://github.com/RubieLabs)
-Every image is scaled down (in Markdown, not in the PNGs).
-Also, the 4096x4096 sometimes won't load in the Markdown.
+Each image is scaled down in Markdown (not in the original PNGs).
+Additionally, the 4096x4096 image sometimes may not load in Markdown.

 ### 512x512
 <img src="rubie_512.png" alt="512x512" width="200" height="200"/>